 After a while the forest became denser and the trail entered the:

 The Holsetterbos is actually a sub division of the larger Vijlenerbos (about which I’ll write more in an upcoming blogpost).
 The forest is named after the tiny village of Holset, which is located in the valley beneath.

 On the information sign above, it is stated about the Holsetterbos that it is communal property (because of the felling rights).

 I saw these little black glimmer beetles everywhere on my walk on the DMT, often crossing my path…

-After a few kilometers walking along the forest edge and following trails and paths through the forest, enjoying the views across the hills and the valleys bathing in sunlight, I deviated from the DMT for another multiple day detour into the land around the highest village of The Netherlands: Vijlen.
+After a few kilometers walking along the forest edge and following trails and paths through the forest, enjoying the views across the hills and the valleys bathing in sunlight, I deviated from the DMT for another multiple day deviation into the land around the highest village of The Netherlands: Vijlen.

 Leven als een god in Frankrijk